Violent-Profession-Transition/MIT-6.034-AI-Winston-2010/README.md

 Search path of a thief vs honest beginner vs expert.

+Not talking about optimal path today.
+Just pretty good paths and heuristic paths.

 ### Problem solving with the eyes

 **We can visually using our eyes within seconds find a pretty good path, not the optimal one, but a pretty good one.
 And we do not know how using our eyes AI works.**